sindhuk95/SKY130_PD_WS_DAY3/README.md

 - ![image](https://github.com/sindhuk95/SKY130_PD_WS_DAY3/assets/135046169/5b494ae5-341a-41ff-a2bb-1db066fa2b72)

 From the waveform we can see the characteristics are maintained  across all sizes of CMOS.
-So CMOS as a circuit is a robust device hence used in designing of logic gates.
+So CMOS as a circuit is a robust device hence use in designing of logic gates.
 Parameters that define the robustness of the CMOS are

 ### Switching Threshold Vm
 - The Switching Threshold of a CMOS inverter is the point where the Vin = Vout on the DC Transfer characreristics.